abhijeet3922/Language-Detection-From-Text---Bi-gram-based/README.md

 2. Install NLTK data using interactive installer (http://www.nltk.org/data.html)

-Best thing would be to follow my blog-post for implementation.
+Best thing would be to follow my blog-post for implementation and experimental results.
 The description about the steps to build a text language detector from scratch can be read from my blog:

 https://appliedmachinelearning.wordpress.com/2017/04/30/language-identification-from-texts-using-bi-gram-model-pythonnltk/